Alabama Court Records

 How Do Traffic Tickets Work In Alabama?

 The state’s traffic tickets are issued by the Alabama Law Enforcement Agency (ALEA).
 This is authorized notices given to a road-user that’s believed to have violated a traffic code.
-All traffic violations and crimes can attract traffic tickets, whether it’s a felony, misdemeanor, or an infraction.
-Recipients of traffic tickets should endeavor to respond as soon as possible as late responses may result in extra fines or even an arrest warrant (if the violation is grave).
+Traffic violations and crimes may lead to traffic tickets, whether it’s a felony, misdemeanor, or an infraction.
+Recipients of traffic tickets should endeavor to respond as soon as possible as late responses may result in extra fines or even an arrest warrant (if the violation is serious ).
 Alabama traffic tickets can significantly impact a diver’s driving rights if the individual gets apprehended regularly enough for committing traffic offenses.

 Certain traffic offenses are also categorized as non-moving and moving violations.
-Moving violations are offenses that occur while the vehicle is in motion—such as texting while driving.
+Moving violations generally refer to offenses that occur while the vehicle is in motion—such as texting while driving.
 On the other hand, non-moving breaches happen when the car is static.
 Parking a vehicle in an illegal spot is an example of a non-moving violation.
 Although moving violations are more severe, they are the most recurrent traffic violation in Alabama.
-However, there are not regarded as significant offenses and will not lead to severe penalties.
+However, they are not regarded as significant offenses and generally do not lead to severe penalties.

 Generally, infraction and minor misdemeanor tickets require only payment of fines.
-For traffic crimes (felonies), the recipient will have to appear in court.
+For traffic crimes (felonies), recipients may be required to appear in court.
 The penalties stated on Alabama traffic tickets are payable by mail, online, or in person.
 In Alabama, some traffic tickets come with surcharges.
 These are extra fines, namely, processing fees, court costs, etc.

 Are Driving Records Public In Alabama?